Tibor Kalman: Early life

-Kalman was born on July 6, 1949, in Budapest, to parents Marianne I. (née Deezsoffy or Dezsőffi) and George Tibor Kalman.
+Tibor George Kalman was born on July 6, 1949, in Budapest, to parents Marianne I. (née Deezsoffy or Dezsőffi) and George Tibor Kalman.
 He became a United States resident at the age of seven in 1956, after he and his family fled Hungary to escape the Soviet invasion, settling in Poughkeepsie, New York.
 Kalman attended Our Lady of Lourdes High School.
 Both of his parents had Jewish ethnic roots and converted to Catholicism to avoid persecution, so "Kalman only became aware that he was Jewish at the age of 18".

 In 1967, he enrolled in New York University (NYU) to study journalism and history.
 While at NYU, he wrote for a student newspaper, joined Students for a Democratic Society, a leftist student organization, and took part in Anti-Vietnam war protests.
 He dropped out of NYU in 1970 and traveled to Cuba to harvest sugar cane and learn about Cuban culture as a member of the Venceremos Brigade.